Awesome-Tofu/miko-bot/README.md

 3. **Set Environment Variables:**

     ```env
-   PUPPETEER_SKIP_CHROMIUM_DOWNLOAD (required) if you are running on windows, remove it
+   PUPPETEER_SKIP_CHROMIUM_DOWNLOAD (required), if you are running on windows remove it
-   PUPPETEER_EXECUTABLE_PATH (required) if you are running on windows, remove it
+   PUPPETEER_EXECUTABLE_PATH (required), if you are running on windows remove it
    MONGODB_URI (optional)
    DEFAULT_LANGUAGE (optional)
    BOT_NUMBER (required)